| Books Reviews

 In the absence of a consensus on the ‘truly universal’ values of liberalism, and hence rights, how is a liberal to act in the world?

 Speaking of Muslims as fanatics or terrorists is not even considered bad manners; it’s seen as a comic expression of the truth.

 It comes as a surprise to many that in ancient "spiritual" India, atheistic materialism was a major force to reckon with, led by the Carvakas who predate even the Buddhists.

 On Knowledge Without Wisdom

-Philosophy today is not how the Greeks understood it, as the love of wisdom.
+Philosophy has drifted far from how the Greeks understood it, as the love of wisdom.
 It now paves the way for the acquisition of theoretical knowledge as an end in itself.

 On Early Islam